SamJoan/droopescan/README.md

 # License.

-The project is licensed under the GPL license.
+The project is licensed under the AGPL license.